-While traveling or simple spending time somewhere, it is sometimes those simple things often unexpected at all that make the difference.
+While traveling or merely spending time somewhere, it is sometimes those simple things often unexpected at all that makes the difference.
 Through years I have learned that a too hasty and too well filled in itinerary may end in disappointments.
 We will simply never see it all and visit it all.
-This year I caught myself a couple of times making things totally not planned that unexpectedly ended in catching the momentum, plain and simple.
+This year I caught myself a couple of times, making things totally not planned that unexpectedly ended in catching the momentum, plain and simple.

 T h e S p a n i s h s u p p e r

 In April, I went on a short packaged city break to Madrid (Spain).
 Our plane was canceled, so we had to make a decision whether to fly the next day for only 48 hours or to withdraw.
 I decided to go.
 As we finally got there, we made as planned a short walk in the city center and later on for one hour visited the royal castle (palace).
 Quite shortly after … both the pilot and the guide gave us three hours of free time.
 Not very professional at all.
 It was around eight.
 I was simply tired after an idle 30 hours spent between airports and hotels.
 It was too early to go to a restaurant – they open in Madrid around nine, and too late to do something productive.
 I managed only to ask the guide whether there are any restaurants open in the vicinity at this hour.
 He pointed out the direction.
 Most of my European travels I take alone.
 If it is a packaged tour, the company is not difficult to find.
 This time it was not so.
 I found myself on my own without company in the evening hour in a foreign city I was the first time in.
 Finally, I found a restaurant already open.
 It was not very inviting, almost empty.
 I made the order.
 But, within half an hour or so, I found myself in a busy and dynamic place, filled in with people, friendly service, eating a real Spanish stake sipping delicious Spanish red wine.
 After I finished and waited for my bill, the waitress brought me a variety of delicious sweets.
 The evening that started in a disaster turned into a special one >>>.